Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Related Works

 \section{Related Works}

+\paragraph{Motifs in Molecular Graphs.} Motifs have been proven to benefit many tasks from exploratory analysis to transfer learning.
+Various algorithms have been proposed to exploit them for contrastive learning~\citep{zhang2020motif}, self-supervised pretraining~\citep{zhang2021motif}, generation~\citep{jin2020hierarchical}, protein design~\citep{literminator} and drug-drug interaction prediction~\citep{huang2020caster}.
+To the best of our knowledge, none of them take advantage of motifs to build a heterogeneous graph for molecular property prediction.

+As for motif extraction, previous motif mining methods either depend on exact counting~\citep{cantoni20113d} or sampling and statistical estimation~\citep{wernicke2006efficient}.
+No preceding studies extract task-specific motifs to enhance model performance.
-Deep learning has been widely applied to predict molecular properties during past decades.
-Small molecules are usually represented as lower-dimensional representations such as 1D linear sequence, including amino acid sequences and SMILES~\citep{weininger1988smiles}, or 2D chemical bond graphs.
-Graph-based models have been intensively tried~\citep{schutt2017quantum,xie2018crystal}.

-In spite of that, more evidence indicates that 3D space structures lead to better modelling and superior performance.
-3D models becomes a popular way to capture these complex geometries in a variety of bio-molecular applications using CNNs~\citep{anand2021protein,jimenez2018k} and GNNs~\citep{cho2018three}.
-Nonetheless, aforementioned methods have hardly been extended to the self-attention mechanism that is proven to be good at grabbing contextual feature~\citep{tang2018self} and long-range dependencies~\citep{vaswani2017attention}.
+\paragraph{Molecular Representation Learning.} DL has been widely applied to predict molecular properties.
+Molecules are usually represented as 1D sequences, including amino acid sequences and SMILES~\citep{xu2017seq2seq}, and 2D graphs~\citep{duvenaud2015convolutional}.
+Despite that, more evidence indicates that 3D structures lead to better modeling and superior performance.
+3D CNNs~\citep{anand2021protein} and GNNs~\citep{cho2018three} become popular to capture these complex geometries in various bio-molecular applications.
+Nonetheless, the aforementioned methods is inefficient at grabbing local contextual feature and long-range dependencies.

-A few attempts have been undertaken to address that issue throughout Transformers.
-Initially, molecules are in the form of SMILES to obtain corresponding representations~\citep{honda2019smiles,pesciullesi2020transfer,morris2020predicting,rao2021msa} and conduct pretraining~\citep{chithrananda2020chemberta}.
-Some researchers combine the characteristics of GNN and Transformer to solve generative tasks~\citep{ingraham2019generative} or fulfill equivariance~\citep{fuchs2020se}.
-To the best of our knowledge, we are the foremost to adapt a pure Transformer model with well designed modules for learning representations of 3D molecule.
+Attempts have been taken to address that issue based on the Transformer.
+It assumes full connection and uses self-attention to capture long-term dependencies.
+Some researchers feed SMILES in Transformer to obtain representations~\citep{honda2019smiles} and conduct pretraining~\citep{chithrananda2020chemberta}.
+Others employ Transformer to solve generative tasks~\citep{ingraham2019generative} or fulfill equivariance~\citep{fuchs2020se} via spherical harmonics.
+However, the foregoing methods are either incapable to encode 3D geometry, non-sensitive to local contextual patterns, or inefficient to aggregate atom features.
+More essentially, they are not specially designed to operate on heterogeneous graphs of molecules.